anj88/Technical_Tests/Answers to technical questions.md

 <br>The testing was completed in 1.30 hrs excluding the time taken to configure the laptop as my laptop didn’t have any of the software needed to complete the task .
-If I had more time I would have added the code to get the screenshots of failed scenarios and would have testes negative scenarios with respect to search bars ,also would have restructured the code integrated the git repository with jenkins .Also I would have migrated the test suites to cucumber (due to technical issues in my laptop ,i was unable to configure cucumber) as it would be better aligned to the scenario and step definition provided in the task and would have given  a better structure and readability to the code
+If I had more time I would have added the code to get the screenshots of failed scenarios and would have testes negative scenarios with respect to search bars ,also would have restructured the code integrated the git repository with jenkins .Also I would have migrated the test suites to cucumber (due to technical issues in my laptop ,i was unable to configure cucumber) as it would be better aligned to the scenario and step definition provided in the task and also would have given  a better structure and readability to the code .I would also had provided proper comments wherever neccesary in the code

 <b>What do you think is the most interesting trend in test automation?</b>